are large spiders that belong to the family Theraphosidae. They are Arachnids and not insects.

 Not typically aggressive, but they are very nervous and skittish.
 They also kick urticating hair when threatened (though I’ve never seen mine doing so).

-Coming from the scrubs and dry land of Venezuela, keeping GBB in captivity requires a DRY substrate.
+Coming from the scrubs and dry lands of Venezuela, keeping GBB in captivity requires a DRY substrate.
 I repeat, DRY.
 You can add a water dish but never let the water spill down on the substrate.
-GBBs hate damp surroundings and it will just make them climb, stressed-out on the walls.
+GBBs hate damp surroundings and it will just make them climb stressed-out on the walls.
 It is somehow advisable to add tree barks inside the enclosure because these beautiful tarantulas are also known for webbing the entire cage extensively until they are fully comfortable.

 Slings or smaller ones need a bit higher humidity so a weekly misting will do the trick.
 Adult females may grow up to 6″ DLS and males are usually smaller.
 They have a huge appetite so you won’t be disappointed during feeding time.

 Known for the stunning “tiger” markings on the back, this is one of the beauties of the genus Cyclosternum.
 A small tarantula (4-5 inches DLS as maximum size), skittish, and has a very huge appetite.

 It usually makes a webbing like the famous Chromatopelma cyaneopubescens and it is a fast grower, in my opinion.
 It can be speedy especially when taking down a prey but it can be calm (sometimes) when pre-molt.

 It usually flicks hair even when just opening the enclosure, showing the semi-defensive characteristic.
 Most often, it just sits hungrily on its webbing and waits for something to eat.